peerplays-network/python-cp/README.md

-python-cp stands for Pyhton Couch Potato
+python-cp stands for Pyhton Couch Potato.

 This project is part of peerplays block chain tech catering sports feed for bos-auto.
 The purpose of this project is to develop a mechanism for gathering information about sporting events collectively.